 You may feel weak today, but you won’t be weak forever.
 You may be struggling now, but it will not be for eternity.
 Don’t lose heart, my friend.
 Hold on.
 When we are weak, God is strong.
 But there’s even more…when we walk through the miry pit, God can be glorified.

 I know it is easy to lose sight of God when you walk through something really, really hard.
 You go into survival mode.
 As I recently traversed a painful journey…I had to keep reminding myself that God is bigger than this.
 The thing I kept clutching on to is that God will work this all out for good.
 He will be glorified in this mess, and if I surrender to Him, others around me will see Him too.
-I mean…in this weird sorta way…it is an encouragement to know that God will be glorified when we walk through hard stuff.
+I mean…in this weird sorta way…it is an encouragement to know that God will be glorified when we walk through the hard stuff.
 Your suffering is not in vain.
+God is bigger than the feeling of inadequacy.

 Your pain has a purpose.